Fabri-D/IBM-AIEngineering-FinalProject/README.md

 # AI Capstone Project: Concrete Crack Detection Using Deep Learning

 This project is part of the **AI Capstone Project with Deep Learning**, which serves as the final project of the IBM AI Engineering Professional Certification through Coursera.
-In this project, I applied my knowledge and expertise in deep learning to solve a real-world challenge: detecting faults, cracks, or ruptures in concrete structures using image classification techniques.
+In this project, I applied my knowledge in deep learning to solve a real-world challenge: detecting faults, cracks, or ruptures in concrete structures using image classification techniques.

 ## Project Overview